Children of James Findlay and Catherine Sutherland

-By the census of 1891 Helen would seem to be living with her daughter Catherine in England at 26 Oregon St, in the Derby area of Bootle cum Linacre, near Liverpool.
+By the census of 1891 Helen would seem to have moved south and was living with her daughter Catherine in England at 26 Oregon St, in the Derby area of Bootle cum Linacre, near Liverpool.
 We can be pretty sure the record we have is our Helen as not only do her own details match but also she has a daughter Catherine who is a mantle maker (dressmaker) living with her, aged 26 born in Scotland.

 1891 Census (6 April) Bootle cum Linacre (RG12/2970) Folio 79 Book 6 Page 33.

 |Ellen Davidson||Head - Widow||57||Scotland|